How to Get AS9100 Certification

 Step 8: Select an Accredited Certification Body

-The certification process includes:
+The audit process includes:

-Stage 1 Audit (Readiness Review)
+Stage 1 (Readiness Review)

-Stage 2 Audit (Certification Audit)
+Stage 2 (Certification Audit)

 Nonconformities must be corrected before certification is granted.